 Please make sure your pets are wearing ID tags.
-I have two noise phobia dogs so I don’t leave my pets alone on the 4th of July or New Year’s Eve when I know there will be fireworks.
+I have a noise phobia dog so I don’t leave my pets alone on the 4th of July or New Year’s Eve when I know there will be fireworks.
 My pets are too important to me to leave them alone a few days a year when they can be traumatized.
-I have worked very hard with energy work, and other techniques to reduce my dogs trauma to take a chance to let anything else happen.
+I have worked very hard with energy work, and other techniques to reduce my dog's trauma to take a chance to let anything else happen.

 Here are some recommendations for keeping your pets safe during the fireworks.

 Behavior Modification can work with fearful dogs.
 It isn’t an instant fix but I have had success over time with different techniques.
 Some animals are more predisposed to these fears than others.
 Sometimes you can use a recording with sounds of something exploding and gradually play it louder and louder while engaging the dog in some play or training activity that she enjoys over a period of days to weeks.
 Playing the sounds didn’t work for my dog because there wasn’t any vibrations or pressure associated with the recording.
 The problem is that listening to a recorded sound doesn't have the vibrations created by the actual fireworks.
-If your dog is food motivated you can couple a favorite food or treat with the increasingly louder sounds, so the dog becomes conditioned to understand that the loud noises come with tasty snacks.
 Storm phobia is harder to help a dog get over — much harder — and why is not clear.
 But if you want to desensitize your dog to storms, be sure to introduce the dog to the sounds of storms in the same gradual, structured way that you would reintroduce her to anything else she's afraid of.
 That's how you will instill confidence in the face of adversity.
 Again the barometric pressure change created by the storm and the earth vibrations will not be felt by playing the recorded sounds of fireworks or thunderstorms.

 I am offering a special on the Tuning Fork Music now and through the month of July and it is an easy download from my website.
 This has been very effective for calming animal my and my clients.